qedpi/novelty-project/habits.md

 # Novelty Project
 I attempt to take advantage of the polysemy behind the word `commit`, to have a version controlled list of habits that I seek to acquire.
 Each day, I will attempt to add a small goal, or resize an existing one.
+Each week, I will attempt to remove a bad habit.

 ## Suggestions for tomorrow
 ### Choose one to add to habits or dailies.